 A black and gray banded agate and 18 karat gold abstract design pendant, by Kutchinsky, UK, 1971.

-Kutchinsky (1893-1991)
+KUTCHINSKY (1893-1991)

 Joseph Kutchinsky was born in London, England in 1914 to a Polish family with an old jewelry business.
 Joseph Kutchinsky learned both jewelry skills and client services, became the overseer of Kutchinsky’s watch production, and later company head.